ceticamarco/dc/README.md

 #!/usr/local/bin/dc -f
 # GIVEN A QUADRATIC EQUATION OF THE FORM
 # AX^2 + BX + C = 0
-# COMPUTE ITS REAL ROOTS
+# COMPUTE ITS REAL OR COMPLEX ROOTS
-# THIS PROGRAM DOES NOT WORK WITH CMPLX NUMBERS
 # DEVELOPED BY MARCO CETICA 2023
 #
 3 k